pippinbarr/cart263-2019/slides/jquery/jquery.md

 - As with any library, we should first go to its homepage and follow the instructions there
   - https://www.jquery.com
 - Here we will see the option to download jQuery, but, if we read that download page more carefully we'll realise there are two options:
-  - We can download jQuery as a JavaScript file and include it in our project in the typical way
+  1. We can download jQuery as a JavaScript file and include it in our project in the typical way
-  - We can use a CDN (Content Delivery Network) version of the library that is hosted online
+  1. We can use a CDN (Content Delivery Network) version of the library that is hosted online

+???

 - If we download the file, we force our users to download jQuery when they access our webpage, but we will be able to develop offline.
 If we use the CDN, we take advantage of caching, but if we don't have access to the internet, we can't work on our project
+- Many of the very popular libraries around are available via a CDN

 ---